 Queensland Health seeks to protect the health of Queenslanders and is responsible for the coordination and support of initiatives to reduce the risk of transmission of mosquito-borne diseases to human and managing the response to outbreaks of mosquito borne disease.

 Queensland Health achieves this through:

-- Identification of, and mechanisms to prevent or minimise adverse health impacts from notifiable conditions such as RRV and BFV under the Public Health Act 2005; - Working with or supporting local government to prevent or control outbreaks of mosquito-borne diseases such as dengue, Japanese encephalitis and malaria; - Preventive dengue control programs in high-risk areas; - Health promotion activities focusing on the prevention of mosquito bites and reduction of household mosquito breeding; - Facilitation of education and training for health workers covering mosquito management, prevention, surveillance and control; - Taxonomic reference service to identify mosquitoes; - Leading and supporting eradication campaigns, in collaboration with AQIS and local government, against the exotic mosquito, Ae. albopictus, in north Queensland; - Contributing to research on mosquito biology and control; - Surveillance of mosquito-borne diseases; - Providing an expert advisory resource on mosquito control issues for local governments and other agencies; - Collaboration with government, research institutions and industry towards the development of new mosquito control products and methods through research and development programs, revision of products and contributing research funds;
+- Identification of and mechanisms to prevent or minimise adverse health impacts from notifiable conditions such as RRV and BFV under the Public Health Act 2005. - Working with or supporting local government to prevent or control outbreaks of mosquitoborne diseases such as Dengue, Japanese encephalitis and Malaria. - Preventive Dengue control programs in high-risk areas. - Health promotion activities focusing on the prevention of mosquito bites and reduction of household mosquito breeding. - Facilitation of education and training for health workers covering mosquito management, prevention, surveillance, and control. - Taxonomic reference service to identify mosquitoes. - Leading and supporting eradication campaigns, in collaboration with AQIS and local government, against the exotic mosquito Aedes albopictus in north Queensland. - Contributing to research on mosquito biology and control. - Surveillance of mosquito-borne diseases. - Providing an expert advisory resource on mosquito control issues for local governments and other agencies.

-- Distribution of annual applied research funds for the control of mosquito-borne diseases in humans and mosquito management programs; - Provision of advice, interpretation of, guidance notes and operational procedures on legislation relevant to mosquito control ie. Public Health Act 2005, Public Health Regulation 2005, Pest Management Act 2001 and Pest Management Regulation 2003); and Assistance to local government to develop and implement integrated mosquito management programs
+- Collaboration with government, research institutions and industry towards the development of new mosquito control products and methods through research and development programs, revision of products and contributing research funds. - Distribution of annual applied research funds for the control of mosquito-borne diseases in humans and mosquito management programs. - Provision of advice, interpretation of, guidance notes and operational procedures on legislation relevant to mosquito control i.e. Public Health Act 2005, Public Health Regulation 2018, Medicines and Poisons Act 2019 and assistance to local government to develop and implement integrated mosquito management programs.

-Other state government departments administer legislation that has an impact on mosquito management and control in Queensland, including the Department of Environment and Resource Management and the Department of Employment, Economic Development and Innovation.
+Other state government departments administer legislation that has an impact on mosquito management and control in Queensland, including the Department of Environment and Science and the Department of Employment, Economic Development and Innovation.

-Department of Environment and Resource Management
+Department of Environment and Science

-The Department of Environment and Resource Management (DERM) is responsible for ensuring that state land is managed for the benefit of the people of Queensland by having regard to the principles of:
+The Department of Environment and Science (DES) is responsible for ensuring that state land is managed for the benefit of the people of Queensland by having regard to the principles of: